METRC: The Basics

 Will I need to manually enter data into METRC?

 Yes.
 Unless you utilize a fully integrated 3rd party software provider, you will be required to manually enter all of your data into your state’s METRC system.
-Please be aware that in many states having a fully integrated solutions is not a possibility for 3rd party software providers due to regulatory and/or METRC system capabilities.
+Please be aware that in many states having fully integrated solutions is not a possibility for 3rd party software providers due to regulatory and/or METRC system capabilities.

 Which states use METRC?